whisthq/whist/.github/actions/db-migration/README.md

 ## High-Level Overview

-The Fractal migration strategy revolves around treating our database schema as code.
+The Whist migration strategy revolves around treating our database schema as code.
 Like anything else in the codebase, this involves checking a schema "source of truth" into version control.
 This takes the form of a file in `fractal/webserver/db-migration` called `schema.sql`.

 `schema.sql` represents the shape of the database schema for the branch that it resides in.
 So the `schema.sql` in the `dev` branch represents the database at `fractal-dev-server`, and the `schema.sql` in the `staging` branch represents the database at `fractal-staging-server`.